-Administrative Practicum
+Leadership Practicum

-Approved K12 school site practicums complying with departmental standards and the Utah State Board of Education competencies are required of students wishing to earn K-12 administrative licensure.
-The state-required learning competencies for school leadership include both elementary and secondary school administrative experience.
-Licensed administrators in school settings mentor interns, and the practicum experiences are supervised by the Program Supervisor of the K-12 Master's Program.
+Approved K12 school site practicums complying with departmental standards and the Utah State Board of Education competencies are required of students wishing to earn K-12 school leadership licensure.
+The state-required learning competencies for school leadership include both elementary and secondary school fieldwork experience.
+Licensed administrators in school settings supervise interns, and the practicum experiences are facilitated by the Program Supervisor of the K-12 Master's Program.

-Intern progress and mastery of professional standards is monitored and evaluated by site mentor principals, the program supervisor, course instructors, and by students themselves.
-These practicum experiences will provide candidates with the opportunity to apply the theories and research of school leadership theory to practice with school and educational settings.
+Intern progress and mastery of professional standards is monitored and evaluated by site principals, the program supervisor, course instructors, and by students themselves.
+These practicum experiences will provide candidates with the opportunity to apply the theories and research of school leadership theory to practice in school and educational settings.